MDLutoronto/jtd-theme/README.md

 This will display `This workshop is part of the {{NAME OF YOUR WORKSHOP SERIES}}` in the footer of each page.

 ### License (optional)
-By default, the theme displays a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license icon in the footer of each page, linking to the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+By default, the theme displays a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license icon in the footer of each page, linking to the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 You can set the following options to display license information in the footer of the site that applies to all pages: